rumd3x/beth.js/README.md

 To display a value that is dinamically updated on your page just put an expression on your HTML page inside double brackets like so:
 ```
-{{expression}}
+{{ expression }}
 ```

 BethJS also interacts directly with your inputs and other DOM elements.
-The following directives are available: (See examples for usage)
+The following directives are available: (See in the example for usage, they're all simple and straightforward)
 ```
 beth-bind
+beth-change
+beth-click
 beth-default
-beth-change

-beth-if
 beth-disable
+beth-each
 beth-hide
+beth-if
 ```

 How do I programatically detect Beth was initalized sucessfully?